Featured Pathways

 Rahul Bhushan

 Rahul Bhushan, a seasoned asset manager with over a decade of experience, has a proven track record in building ETFs, including Europe's first battery technology ETF, an e-commerce ETF, an environmental impact ETF, and a sustainable food and agriculture ETF.
 His expertise in product development, strategy, research, sustainability, and client delivery, coupled with his willingness to "take bets" on finance trends, has enabled him to provide unique perspectives and solutions to investors, resulting in better investment outcomes.
-Currently, he is co-founder and director of Rize ETF, a London-based asset manager and ETF provider specialising in thematic and sustainable ETFs for European investors.
+Currently, he is co-founder and managing director of ARK Invest Europe, a London-based asset manager and ETF provider specialising in thematic and sustainable ETFs for European investors.

 Share "From scarcity to abundance: The quest for sustainable water in agriculture" on